maheshgaya/ml-facial-recognition/README.md

 # ml-facial-recognition
 Machine Learning - Facial recognition

-Using PCA and GridSearch for predicting faces
+Using SVM, PCA and GridSearch for predicting faces

 ## Using the Source Code
 1. Clone this project